pderakhshanfar/SSBSE-Challenge-2020-application/README.md

 After pit execution, the PIT reports will be saved in `pitest/out`.

+__!__ The script does not run PIT if we already have a report for a test case.
+So, for replicating the PIT execution phase, you need to remove the existing PIT reports from the `pitest/out` directory.

 To make a CSV file of mutation scores, run the following script in the container:

 for default evosuite: